NREL/HPC/docs/Documentation/Applications/lammps.md

 LAMMPS has numerous built-in potentials for simulations of solid-state, soft matter, and coarse-grained systems.
 It can be run on a single processor or in parallel using MPI.
 To learn more, see the [LAMMPS website](https://www.lammps.org/#gsc.tab=0).

-The most recent version of LAMMPS on Eagle at the time of this page being published is the 03Mar20 version.
-The following packages have been installed in this version: asphere, class2, kspace, manybody, misc, molecule, mpiio, opt, replica, rigid,  mc, qeq, body, colloid, dipole, python, granular, shock, user-dpd, user-drude, user-fep, user-omp, user-intel, user-qmmm, user-reaxc, user-misc, user-meamc, voronoi, user-tally.
+The most recent version of LAMMPS on Eagle and Swift at the time of this page being published is the 23Jun22 version.
+The following packages have been installed in this version: asphere, body, bocs, class2, colloid, dielectric, diffraction, dipole, dpd-basic, drude, eff, electrode, extra-fix, extra-pair, fep, granular, h5md, intel, interlayer, kspace, manifold, manybody, mc, meam, misc, molecule, mpiio, openmp, opt, python, phonon, qep, qmmm, reaction, reaxff, replica, rigid, shock, spin, voronoi.

 ## Sample Slurm Script
 A sample Slurm script for LAMMPS is given below: